 How to make avocado crema:

 Avocadoes are a great taco topping as well but the slices often squish out the ends of tacos.
 The solution is to whip them up into a delicious sauce instead!
-It's super simple to blend together an avocado, some sour cream or yogurt, lime juice, garlic, cilantro, salt and pepper.
-Keep it refrigerated in an airtight container and it will be good for a few days.
-Make sure you put it in a zippered bag with the air squeezed out or cover the surface with plastic wrap to prevent browning.
 You're in for a real treat with this creamy, zesty taco sauce!

 How to cut a pineapple for tacos: